UnitedPenguin/MineCraft_username_checker/README.md

 ## Minecraft Username Availability Checker

-This Python script checks the availability of Minecraft usernames using the Mojang API.
-It reads a list of usernames from a text file, sends requests to the Mojang API to check the availability of each username, and writes the results to two separate text files.
+This Program checks the availability of Minecraft usernames using the Mojang API, managing retries, delays, and optional multithreading, and outputs the results into two separate text files.

-### Features

-- Read list of usernames from a text file
-- Check username availability using Mojang API
-- Write available and in-use usernames to separate text files
-- Configurable number of retries per username
-- Configurable delay between retries and requests
-- Option to enable multithreading with configurable number of threads

-### Usage
+### How to use

+1. **Download the program**: Click on the `Checker.zip` file in the GitHub repository and then click the `Download` button.
+Once downloaded, extract the contents of the zip file to your desired location.

-1. Prepare a text file named `usernames.txt` with the list of usernames to check, one username per line.
+2. **Prepare the usernames**: Open the `usernames.txt` file that you extracted from the zip file.
+Add the Minecraft usernames that you want to check, one username per line, and save the file.

-2. Run the script: `python mc_username_checker.py`
-3. The script will prompt you for the following inputs:
+3. **Run the program**: Double-click on the `mc_username_checker.exe` file to run the program.
+The program will prompt you for the following inputs:
    - Number of retries for each username (0-10)
    - Delay (in seconds) between each retry (0-60)
    - Delay (in seconds) between each request (0-25)
    - Enable multithreading? (yes/no)
    - If multithreading is enabled, number of threads (1-50000)

-4. The script will check the availability of each username and write the results to `available.txt` and `in_use.txt`.
+4. **View the results**: After the program finishes running, you'll find two new text files in the same directory: `available.txt` contains the usernames that are available, and `in_use.txt` contains the usernames that are currently in use.

-### Requirements
+### Source Code

-- Python 3.6+
-- `requests` library
+The `source_code.py` file in the GitHub repository contains the source code of the program.
+This is provided for educational purposes, for those who want to understand how the program works, or for those who wish to contribute to the project.
+You don't need to download this file to use the program.

 ### Notes